How Met Office science is reviewed

 - To foster productive links with the global meteorological and climate community.

 Met Office Hadley Centre Science Review Group (SRG)

-The Met Office Hadley Centre Science Review Group (SRG) brings together leading scientists from UK and international academia to carry out an independent review of the climate research carried out by the Met Office Hadley Centre Climate Programme to advise its government customers on the quality, robustness and relevance of our science outputs.
+The Met Office Hadley Centre (MOHC) Science Review Group (SRG) brings together leading scientists from UK and international academia to carry out an independent review of the climate research carried out by the Met Office Hadley Centre Climate Programme (MOHCCP) to advise its government customers on the quality, robustness and relevance of our science outputs.